 Jomart Ormonbekov is a political liaison officer at the United Nations Department of Political Affairs in Beijing.

-Yang Wenjing is a research professor and the head of U.S. foreign policy at the Institute of American Studies at the Chinese Institute of Contemporary International Relations (CICIR).
+Yang Wenjing is a research professor and the head of U.S. foreign policy at the Institute of American Studies at the Chinese Institutes of Contemporary International Relations (CICIR).